Primordial Black Hole Mergers as Probes of Dark Matter in Galactic Center: Dark matter spike evolution

 Note that two-body relaxation time in Eq.~\eqref{eq:relaxation_timescale} and Eq.~\eqref{eq:relaxation_timescale_2} corresponds to the same mechanism that flattens DM spike density profile and also is associated with repopulating loss-cone, however these timescales apply in different environments.
 Namely, relaxation time of Eq.~\eqref{eq:relaxation_timescale} is considered in DM spike, while relaxation time of Eq.~\eqref{eq:relaxation_timescale_2} is associated with DM halo.
 Starting from a general relaxation timescale of Eq.~\eqref{eq:relaxation_timescale} that we used for DM spike we can also consider it in the context of loss-cone refilling, assuming a relaxation system with size $r_\mathrm{relax}$, $v_\mathrm{vel} \sim \sqrt{GM/r_\mathrm{relax}} \sim \sqrt{G N M_\mathrm{PBH}/r_\mathrm{relax}}$, $b_\mathrm{max} \sim r_\mathrm{relax} \sim (N/n)^{1/3}$ and $b_\mathrm{min} \sim n^{-1/3}$, then Eq.~\eqref{eq:relaxation_timescale} and Eq.~\eqref{eq:relaxation_timescale_2} can be put in the same form.

-Using N-body simulation results\footnote{ Different considerations of loss cone angular momentum can lead to variation of results within a factor of few~\cite{Gualandris2016CollisionlessLR}, however their qualitative behavior remains similar.} of Ref.~~\cite{Gualandris2016CollisionlessLR} (see e.g. their Fig. 5) for different types of galaxies we calculate the loss-cone refilling rates as a function of SMBH mass.
+Using N-body simulation results\footnote{ Different considerations of loss cone angular momentum can lead to variation of results within a factor of few~\citep{Gualandris2016CollisionlessLR}, however their qualitative behavior remains similar.} of Ref.~\citet{Gualandris2016CollisionlessLR} (see e.g. their Fig. 5) for different types of galaxies we calculate the loss-cone refilling rates as a function of SMBH mass.
 The results are shown in the lower panel of Fig.~\ref{fig:refilling_rate}, depicting that loss-cone refilling is more efficient in triaxial and axisymmetric halos rather than spherical.
-Since the majority of galaxies are not spherical, the role of spherical halos in this process will be subdominant when the overall galaxy population is appropriately considered.
+Since the majority of galaxies are not spherical, the role of spherical halos in this process could be expected to be subdominant when the overall galaxy population is appropriately considered.
+On the other hand, while detailed simulations are lacking, near galactic center DM halo might be naively expected to be more spherical.
 The loss-cone refilling rate also depends on several other factors.
 Higher refilling rates result from larger PBH masses and number densities, as well as smaller masses of SMBHs.